Innsbruck to Bolzano

 Skill Level — Moderate

 This self-guided tour is considered moderate with daily distances between 22 to 40 miles per day and a total of 186 miles over 6 cycling days.
-Routes include flat terrain and rolling hills, with some steep climbing. some steep.
+Routes include flat terrain and rolling hills, with some steep climbing.
 You will cycle on bike paths in the Inn and Adige river valleys.
 A bus will take you from Landeck to Nauders.
 From there you will cycle uphill 70 meters in altitude until you reach Reschenpass (mountain pass).
-Afterward, you can enjoy cycling downhill for more than 1,200 meters in altitude to Bolzano.
+Afterward, you can enjoy cycling mostly downhill for more than 1,200 meters in altitude to Bolzano.
+However, even in these last days, there will be some demanding climbs.

 Airport Info